21st July 2020 – London, UK

 Polymateria is a London-based, privately owned advanced technology company committed to advancing science to help nature deal with plastic pollution.
 In joint development with Imperial College University in London, Polymateria works with the best and brightest minds from the fields of chemistry, biology and polymer science to develop practical biodegradable & compostable solutions to the fugitive plastic crisis without impacting recycling.
 Through their proprietary, breakthrough Biotransformation technology, they have developed a new approach to ensuring that plastics that escape from the circular economy can fully biodegrade in the natural environment.

 In October last year, Polymateria announced a partnership with Clariant, one of the world’s leading specialty chemical companies.
 The ambition of the partnership is to bring Biotransformation technology to market in South East Asia, the main global source of “fugitive” plastic, which is plastic that escapes into the natural environment.
 Meanwhile, a subsequent partnership agreement with Clariant, announced in January, includes a deal with the Indian Government to bring Biotransformation to India and similar discussions are in progress with the governments of the biggest plastic producing countries in the world.

 For further information, please visit www.polymateria.com.

 About Planet First Partners

-Planet First Partners (‘PFP’) is a purpose-led European growth investment platform partnering up with innovative entrepreneurs in the Better for You (consumer, food, health & wellbeing) and Better for the Planet (sustainability, environment, technology) spaces.
-PFP invests in disruptive European growth companies and supports their global expansion through its operational experience and unique ecosystem.
+Planet First Partners (‘PFP’) is a purpose-led European growth investment platform partnering with innovative entrepreneurs in the Better for You (consumer products and services promoting health and sustainability) and Better for the Planet (environment) spaces.
+PFP invests in disruptive European growth companies and supports their global expansion through its operational approach and ecosystem.
 PFP was created in 2019 by former Verlinvest founder and Chairman Frédéric de Mévius and former Managing Director Alexander de Wit.